 Hubby and I love Ramen Daisho.
 Personally I find that they have the yummiest ramen of all the Japanese franchises for the simple reason that their broths are comforting and never cloying.
 We spend weekday lunches at this place a lot.

 So anyway, one Sunday again with our cook on a day off.
 We decided to take the kids to Ramen Daisho for lunch.
-We find it very convenient that Ramen Daisho along Shaw Boulevard so we can come and go as we please without having to make our way through the weekend mall crowd.
+Ramen Daisho is located along Shaw Boulevard so we can come and go as we please without having to make our way through the weekend mall crowd.

-We had some salted Edamame (as in the Edamame are shaken with salt inside these basket-like serving dishes) as our appetizer.
+We had some salted Edamame (P100) as our appetizer.
+The Edamame are shaken with salt inside these basket-like serving dishes.
 I love munching on the beans!
 The kids couldn’t really appreciate it though, lol.

-Our daughter opted for the Shoyu Ramen, which is even lighter than the Tonkotsu.
+Our daughter opted for the Shoyu Ramen (P350), which is even lighter than the Tonkotsu.
 It’s really good!
 It has a nice clean taste and it’s not oily.
 Our daughter finished it too, which is a first because she usually can’t finish a full order of ramen on her own.

-Hubby and I love Ramen Daisho’s fried rice so much we ordered one for sharing just to let our kids try.
+Hubby and I love Ramen Daisho’s fried rice Yakibuta Chahan (P250) so much we ordered one for sharing just to let our kids try.
 It’s so good!
 Toasty, tasty, and just loaded with eggs, pork, and veggie bits, it’s really a must-try!

 Our kids can be quite picky with food and we’re just glad they ate everything we ordered that day… but wait, there’s more haha!

 This was another surprise.
-I normally dislike chicken but Ramen Daisho’s fried chicken is delicious!
+I normally dislike chicken but Ramen Daisho’s Chicken Karaage (P200) is delicious!
 It’s super crunchy outside and juicy inside plus it has this lemon-tinged flavor that’s just awesome.

 We were hankering for dessert and Ramen Daisho has Jameson’s Gelato in eight different flavors.

-My daughter had an order of chocolate gelato all to herself.
+My daughter had an order of Chocolate (P120) all to herself.
 I had a spoonful and wow, it had this deep dark chocolate taste that’s so hard to get over!
 It’s like pure dark chocolate transformed into ice cream.
 You have to try Jameson’s Gelato when you visit Ramen Daisho!

 This is maybe hubby and I’s 4th or 5th time at Ramen Daisho but our kids’ first.
 The previous times we came from the office to have our lunch break which is why it was just the two of us.
 We love it here and lol, this is actually our first time not to go on a weekday and order regular menu items because we’ve always had the lunch sets.
 Service is okay, even if there are a lot of diners food comes out pretty quickly.
 Food is delicious, prices are reasonable, plus the place is nice and clean too.